rcpaffenroth/paffenroth-student-research/README.md

 <img src="images/molview_dmmp.png" height="200" width="300" align="right"/>

 Relational inference between complex joint data distributions is a common challenge in high-dimensional statistics.
 The challenges presented are accentuated from rich data distributions in sparse data domains.
 By leveraging external information to a dataset such as unpaired data and domain knowledge, we can learn a manifold and sample from it to improve our models.
+This kind of information incorporation is explored with Learning Under Privledged Information, conditioning, and uniting theory behind GANs, Autoencoders, and learned latent spaces.
 In some fields we have centuries of domain knowledge - why not use it?

 ### Education
   * B.A.
 Reed College, Mathematics and Statistics, 2019